JAsomart/Documentation/Exchange/Calendar-UserGuide.md

 Current limitations regarding RCIT support for Outlook calendar functionality and behavior.

 ### Limitations and Unsupported Items
-- **Orphaned Meetings:** RCIT cannot reassign, recover, or restore functionality to meetings or organizers.
+- **Calendar Events and Meetings:** RCIT cannot reassign, recover, or restore functionality to events, meetings, or organizers.
 - **Deleted Items Recovery:** RCIT has very limited ability to recover deleted calendar items.
 - **Personal Device Synchronization:** Support for syncing issues on personal, non-corporate devices is not supported.
 - **Customization Restrictions:** RCIT only supports default interface and functionality for the base Outlook Client experience.